 Thank you for reading Speedwell’s first PM Summary!
 We created PM Summaries to make our work more accessible and give readers a quicker synopsis of the investment merits of each business.
-These PM Summaries will be 5-7 pages (compared to the full 50+ page reports) and cover the core areas of each company.
-PM Summaries will be released 2 weeks after the full report and cost $9/mo or $99/yr.
-You can subscribe below by picking the monthly or annual option.
+These PM Summaries will be 5-7 pages (compared to the full 50+ page reports) and cover the core areas of each company, and will be included alongside the full reports for all membership levels.

 Full Report Table of Contents.